HolyKadylo/techTask/README.md

 This is big data tech task by Illya Piven.

-Tools that were used here were:
+Here are the tools that were used here:

 - Spark 2.0.2
 - Java 1.8.0_111